Branching processes with pairwise interactions: A modified branching process with migration and the Lamperti transform

 Next, we provide a criterion for the process $X$ to be recurrent or transient whenever $c=d$ and $b=0$, $d=0$ or $d>0$ and $\rho=0$.
-In general, we could analyse the classification of states for $X$ via a coupling argument as it is illustrated in the proof of Proposition \ref{Pro2} (iv) below.
+In general, we could analyse the classification of states for $X$ via a coupling argument as is illustrated in the proof of Proposition \ref{Pro2} (iv) below.
 However, we decided not to provide a general state classification to keep the document at a reasonable size and since the cases here considered are enough for our purposes.
-We consider the following definition of recurrence and transience which can be found in \cite[Section 3.4, page 114]{Norris1998}.